influxdata/telegraf/plugins/outputs/opentelemetry/README.md

 ### Restrictions

-OTLP does not support string values in custom metrics, any string fields will be omitted not be written to the endpoint.
+OTLP does not support string values in custom metrics, any string fields will be omitted and not written to the endpoint.